IBM/ibm_zos_zosmf/docs/source/modules/zmf_file_copy.rst

    file_checksum
-        The checksum of the USS file.
+        The checksum of the updated USS file.

         | **returned**: on success